InformaticsMatters/docker-rdkit/README.md

 # Dockerfiles for building RDKit.

-**IMPORTANT** these contents are currently experimental but are expected to superceed the existing informaticsmatters/rdkit* Docker images.
+These images superceed the existing informaticsmatters/rdkit* Docker images.

 These Dockerfiles and shell scripts are for building various Docker images for RDKit.
 The aim is to build a number of lightweight images that are suited for running in production cloud environments like Kubernetes and OpenShift.
 For this purpose the images need to be: